Lares, Puerto Rico: Flag

-The origins of the municipality's flag can be traced back to the days of the failed 1868 revolt against Spanish rule known as the Grito de Lares.
-The flag is derived from the Dominican Republic flag of 1844-49 (reflecting the rebel leaders' dream to eventually join with the Dominican Republic and Cuba into one nation) and was knitted by Mariana Bracetti, a revolutionary leader, at the behest of Dr. Ramón Emeterio Betances, the revolt's leader, who designed it.
-This flag is formed by a white Latin cross in the center.
-The width of the arms and base are equal to a third part of the latitude of the emblem.
-It has two quadrilaterals located above and two below the arms of the cross.
+The origins of the flag of Lares can be traced back to the failed Grito de Lares (Cry of Lares) revolt of 1868 against Spanish rule.
+The flag is modeled after the flag of the First Dominican Republic and the flag of Cuba, reflecting the revolutionaries idea to unite the Spanish-speaking Greater Antilles of Puerto Rico, Cuba, and the Dominican Republic in Hispaniola into an Antillean Confederation.
+The flag was first knitted by Mariana Bracetti at the behest of Ramón Emeterio Betances, leader of the Revolutionary Committee of Puerto Rico.

+Th flag consists of a white cross in the center that extends to its four sides, with four equal rectangles, two located on top and two below the arms of the cross.
 The superior (top) ones are blue and the inferior (bottom) ones red.
-A five-point white star is located in the center of the left superior (top) quadrilateral.
+A five-point white star is located in the center of the upper left rectangle.

 Coat of arms

 A silver cross is centered on and extends across the shield from side to side and top to bottom; it has blue top quadrants and red bottom quadrants; it has a five pointed silver star in the upper left quadrant.
 A chain surrounds the shield.
-The seal is same coat of arms with a scroll and a ribbon in a semicircle with the words: "Lares Ciudad del Grito."
+The seal is same coat of arms with a scroll and a ribbon in a semicircle with the words Lares Ciudad del Grito (Lares City of the Cry).